Green Beans, Runner Beans…. what is the difference? What’s the best way to cook them?

 Confusion arises because originally green beans also had to be destrung and they were also known as string beans.
 The string has now been bred out of green beans – a boon for the busy.

 Green beans belong to the legume family – they are the unripe pods.
 Green beans, unlike other legumes, have less protein and a lot more water….
 The whole pod can be eaten as well as the seeds – the unripe fruit.
 This pod can be wide and flat, fleshy and round, or long slim and round.
 There are two main types: bush, which grow into little bushes; and pole which climb and curl around trellises and other supports.

 Further confusion arises from the fact that ‘green beans’ covers a lot of different types of bean, one of which is the ‘haricot vert’ – the French bean whose name translated back into English means literally ‘green bean’.

 These are thin, short and tender – they grow in the UK but they tend to do best in warmer climates.

 Thinking of growing some?
 My gardening friends tell me that the French bean ‘cobra’ is particularly tender, and lacks strings.
-Easy to grow (it’s a climbing…), it keeps producing from July to first frosts in October.
+Easy to grow (it’s a climber…), it keeps producing from July to first frosts in October.
 ‘Amethyst’ on the other hand has proved in tests to have the biggest and longest crop, a strong flavour, and pretty flowers.

 These are simply French beans which are grown in Kenya – they are available all year round and tend to be the thinnest and most tender of all the beans.